 Of course, Dunhuang didn’t take just anybody.
 As my friend Cai Jinghui, a grotto art fanatic, recalled his experience in applying for the course: “In the application form, there was a blank space to list your academic achievements.
 I felt quite insecure.
 I had published many articles, but none of them had anything to do with Dunhuang.
 So I wrote a self-recommendation letter, admitting that I had no academic achievements, but that I love ancient art, and I love grottos.
 I’ve traveled to these many places, and maybe I can contribute a little to spreading the glory of Dunhuang.”

 Cai runs the billion-dollar travel company Qyer.com.
 In 2018, he visited 108 museums.
 He got in.

 The course was packed with expert lecturers from Afghanistan, China and Japan, and visits to exclusive caves that are not generally open to public.
 The short course garnered rave reviews.

 The course was affordable as well — 1,250 yuan per person, with the price including all lectures, study material, site visits and meals.
 That is less than $200 for a nice-day course (it was extended by two days without additional fees).
-I am jealous of the eighty lucky students.
+I am jealous of the 80 lucky students.

-In October 2018, the Institute ran a similar course, “Ajanta and Dunhuang, The Art and Culture along the Silk Road” for 120 students and doubled the fee to 2,675 yuan.
+In October 2018, the Institute ran a similar course, “Ajanta and Dunhuang, the Art and Culture Along the Silk Road” for 120 students and doubled the fee to 2,675 yuan.